 Michigan's ancient underwater giants are amazing marine creatures, but they've been classified as "threatened" due to habitat destruction and their slow reproductive and life cycles.

 On average, male lake sturgeon take 15 years to mature and females take 20 years.
 They only lay eggs every 3-5 years,

 so they're very slow to reproduce compared to many other fish species!

-These creatures sit atop the food chain and act as an indicator species that show the health of Michigan waters.
+Sturgeon sit atop the food chain and act as an indicator species that shows the health of Michigan waters.
 They help clean our lakes and rivers by eating detritus, or decaying organisms.
-Lake sturgeon are also one of the few creatures that will eat invasive species like zebra mussels.
+They're also one of the few creatures that eat invasive species like zebra mussels.

-As part of this important conservation program, SEA LIFE takes in juvenile lake sturgeon each year and raises them in a way that allows them to learn skills that will help them survive in the wild including hiding and foraging.
-After one year, SEA LIFE releases the sturgeon back into local lakes where they can continue to live out their lives – the can live over 100 years!
+We take in juvenile lake sturgeon each year and raise them to learn skills that will help them survive in the wild including hiding and foraging.
+After one year, we release the sturgeon back into local lakes where they'll continue to live out their lives.
+Sturgeon can live over 100 years!

 - Don't eat sturgeon meat and caviar

 - Clean all of your recreational equipment to help prevent the spread of invasive species and diseases

 - Pick up trash on the ground and in the lakes

 - Call the Report-All-Poaching number if you see anything that could harm Michigan’s sturgeon population